RFM Analysis: Learn more about your customers and RFM Segmentation

 We now know that 33% of customers bought our products less than 11.28 days ago, and 66% bought less than 14.28 days ago.

-• Accordingly we assign those customers who bought less than 11.28 days ago the highest value of 3.
+• Accordingly, we assign the highest value to those customers who bought less than 11.28 days ago, which is 3.

 • Those who placed an order from 11.28 to 14.28 days ago are assigned a value of 2.

-• The rest, who bought more than 14.28 days ago, we assign a value of 1.
+• For the rest, who bought more than 14.28 days ago, we assign a value of 1.

 All this can be automatically calculated with the formula =IF(B2<11.28; 3; IF(B2 <14.28; 2, 1)).